ycleong/fNIRS-fMRI_models/README.md

 ## Overview of Demo Scripts and Model

-This demo script is available as a tool to train and apply our model on other datasets.
-Within this script, we have created a model that is trained on fNIRS and fMRI data from the first half of a movie stimulus.
+This reposistory hosts example scripts and data for training and testing a fNIRS-fMRI predictive model as described in Gao et al. (2024).

-Following this training, the model is then tested on the fNIRS and fMRI data from the second portion of the movie stimulus.
-This model slightly differs from the model utilized in our analysis as we incorporated a leave-one-subject-out (LOO) in our original model.
+[Demo 1](https://github.com/ycleong/fNIRS-fMRI_models/blob/main/scripts/demo_1.ipynb): Training the model on fNIRS and fMRI participants watching the first half of the first episode of Sherlock

-For the demo model, we removed the LOO component of the training phase in order to get a single model from all of the run 1 data.
-For the testing phase, the model is still tested on the held-out run (run 2) so that the model was not tested on data that it had been priorly trained on.
-Maintaining the same subjects in training and testing improves the model performance which provides a higher model performance within the demo than what is reported in the paper.
+[Demo 2](https://github.com/ycleong/fNIRS-fMRI_models/blob/main/scripts/demo_1.ipynb): Testing the model on fNIRS and fMRI participants watching the second half of the second half of the first episode of Sherlock.
+Note that here we train and test on the same group of fNIRS participants (watching different stimuli), so accuracy will be inflated.

 ## Instructions for Applying the Model